 “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace,” Ephesians 1:7

 - You are a new creation.
-Again, because of what Jesus did, when we trust Him for our salvation we become a NEW creation.
+Again, because of what Jesus did, we become a NEW creation when we trust Him for our salvation.

 “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”
 2 Corinthians 5:17

 - You are a work in progress.
 Yes, you messed up.
 You’re totally feeling inadequate and like a failure, but God is still doing a great work in you.
+He is molding you into your best self.
 How amazing is that??!!

 “And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.”
 Philippians 1:6

 - You are not condemned.
 This is a powerful truth.
-Because of Jesus, all our sins- past, present, and future- have been forgiven.
+Because of Jesus, the sins of our whole life – past, present, and future- have been forgiven.

 “There is therefore now no condemnation for those who are in Christ Jesus.”
 Romans 8:1